oppia/oppia-web-developer-docs/Get-help.md

 3. In case of any unexpected behavior/errors at any step, make sure you check out our wiki on [how to troubleshoot when you are facing installation errors](https://github.com/oppia/oppia/wiki/Issues-with-installation%3F#when-you-encounter-an-installation-error).

-If you are still not able to fix your error, start following the section below to raise your question on [Gitter](https://gitter.im/oppia/oppia-chat#).
+If you are still not able to fix your error, start following the section below to raise your question on [GitHub Discussions](https://github.com/oppia/oppia/discussions/categories/setup-issues).

 #### How to ask a setup question

 **Note**: If you are stuck at Step X, we will assume all previous steps through X-1 were successful for you.
 In case there were any previously failed steps, kindly mention those too with their error logs.

-Please follow the template given below (mark x inside checkboxes to tick them) for sending your question to Gitter.
+Please follow the template given below (mark x inside checkboxes to tick them) for creating a GitHub Discussions.

 ```md
 **Checklist**